ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The Transport System Implementation Concepts define the set of objects used internally to a system or library to implement the functionality needed to provide a transport service across a network, as required by the abstract interface.

 * Connection Group: A set of Connections that share properties.
 For multiplexing transport protocols, the Connection Group defines the set of Connections that can be multiplexed together.
+Groups can be defined implicitly by the Implementation, based on which properties are compatible.
+However, applications SHOULD be able to explicitly define Connection Groups, as discussed in {{groups}}.

 * Path: Represents an available set of properties that a local system can use to communicate with a remote system, such as routes, addresses, and physical and virtual network interfaces.